phpDocumentor/guides/docs/developers/directive.rst

 .. hint::

    This project contains a lot of directives.
-You can find them in the :php:namespace:`\phpDocumentor\Guides\RestructuredText\Directives` namespace.
-   Including the way how to use them.
+You can find them in the :php:namespace:`\phpDocumentor\Guides\RestructuredText\Directives` namespace, including the way to use them.

-To implement a directive you need to create a class that extends :php:class:`\phpDocumentor\Guides\RestructuredText\Directives\BaseDirective`.
-And register it with the parser using a :ref:`custom extension <developer-extension>`.
+To implement a directive you need to create a class that extends :php:class:`\phpDocumentor\Guides\RestructuredText\Directives\BaseDirective`, and register it with the parser using a :ref:`custom extension <developer-extension>`.

 .. code-block:: php
     :caption: your-extension.php